sutrolabs/census-docs/destinations/google-drive.md

 In addition to file format, you can also provide a PGP Public Key to encrypt the data before it is written to the file.
 This is useful for ensuring that the data is secure in transit and at rest.

-## Need help connecting to Azure Blob Storage?
+## Need help connecting to Google Drive?

 [Contact us](mailto:support@getcensus.com) via support@getcensus.com or start a conversation with us via the [in-app](https://app.getcensus.com) chat.